 ARTICLE VIII - FINANCIAL RESPONSIBILITY; EVENTS OF DEFAULT AND REMEDIES

-8.1 Financial Responsibility.
-Prior to commencement of performance, or at any other time during the term of this Agreement, either Party may require the other Party to provide financial information relevant to the Party or the Party’s Guarantor reasonably needed to ascertain the other Party’s ability to pay for Gas to be received under this Agreement or to meet any other obligation which may accrue, including without limitation the obligation to pay damages in the event of failure to perform.
-If either Party’s or a Party's Guarantor's creditworthiness becomes unsatisfactory, then the dissatisfied Party (the “Unsecured Party”) may require assurance of the other Party’s ability to pay or require different terms of payment.
-The Unsecured Party may suspend deliveries or receipts hereunder or terminate this Agreement if, in the sole opinion of the Unsecured Party, the other Party fails to deliver the requested assurance of its ability to pay within two Business Days of such request.
-Such assurance may, at the option of the Unsecured Party, include (i) the required posting of a letter of credit (acceptable to the Unsecured Party and the issuing bank); (ii) cash prepayments; (iii) corporate guarantee or (iv) other security acceptable to the Unsecured Party.

-8.2 Events of Default.
-An “Event of Default” shall mean with respect to a Party, if any (“Defaulting Party”): (i) the failure by the Defaulting Party or its Guarantor to make, when due, any payment or perform any obligation required under this Master Agreement any Guaranty or any other agreement between the Parties provided such failure is not remedied within three (3) Business Days after written notice of such failure is given to the Defaulting Party, (ii) any representation or warranty made by the Defaulting Party or the Guarantor herein or under any Guaranty shall prove to have been false or misleading in any material respect when made or deemed to be repeated, (iii) the failure by the Defaulting Party to perform any covenant set forth in this Master Agreement (other than its obligations to make any payment or obligations which are otherwise specifically covered in this Section 8.2 as a separate Event of Default), and such failure is not cured within five (5) Business Days after written notice thereof to the Defaulting Party, (iv) the Defaulting Party or the Guarantor shall be subject to a Bankruptcy Proceeding, (v) the failure to post additional Collateral as required in Section 8.4, (vi) the failure by the Defaulting Party to provide adequate assurance of its ability to pay as required in Section 8.1 when it reasonably appears to the Non-Defaulting Party that the Defaulting Party’s financial condition warrants such assurance, or (vii) the default by a party under any other agreement between the Parties including, but not limited to, any commodity or financial derivative agreement or transaction.
-An Event of Default shall not be deemed to have occurred under any Service Level if the Defaulting Party has compensated the Non-Defaulting Party under Article 4.2 Cover Standard for such default.
+8.1 Events of Default.
+An “Event of Default” shall mean with respect to a Party, if any (“Defaulting Party”): (i) the failure by the Defaulting Party or its Guarantor to make, when due, any payment or perform any obligation required under this Master Agreement any Guaranty or any other agreement between the Parties provided such failure is not remedied within three (3) Business Days after written notice of such failure is given to the Defaulting Party, (ii) any representation or warranty made by the Defaulting Party or the Guarantor herein or under any Guaranty shall prove to have been false or misleading in any material respect when made or deemed to be repeated, (iii) the failure by the Defaulting Party to perform any covenant set forth in this Master Agreement (other than its obligations to make any payment or obligations which are otherwise specifically covered in this Section 8.2 as a separate Event of Default), and such failure is not cured within five (5) Business Days after written notice thereof to the Defaulting Party, (iv) the Defaulting Party or the Guarantor shall be subject to a Bankruptcy Proceeding, (v) the failure to post additional Collateral as required in Section 8.4, (vi) with respect to ENA, either ENA or ENA’s Guarantor shall have defaulted with respect to its indebtedness or any other contractual obligation to third parties which, in aggregate, exceeds $50,000,000; with respect to DETM, DETM shall have defaulted with respect to its indebtedness or any other contractual obligations to third parties which, in aggregate, exceeds $50,000,000, or (vii) the default by a party under any other agreement between the Parties including, but not limited to, any commodity or financial derivative agreement or transaction.
+An Event of Default shall not be deemed to have occurred under any Service Level if the Defaulting Party has compensated the Non-Defaulting Party under Article 4.2 for such default.

-8.3 Remedies.
+8.2 Remedies.